Showing posts with label Gay Icons. Show all posts

 International Males fashions.

 Except, they did.
 Frequent IM model Brian Buzzini (who also posed for Playgirl) describes IM clothing as “clothes you had to be paid to wear.”
 Another former model, Robert Goold, says models would often try to trade assigned outfits and describes trying to affect a masculine pose while wearing them as “a professional challenge.”
 And those smiles on the models’ faces?
 That was laughter over the silly outfits they were asked to wear.
-Even the people putting the catalog together express astonishment that people were buying what IM is selling.
+Even the people putting the catalog together express astonishment that people were buying what IM was selling.

 Model Brian Buzzini in the 2022 documentary 'ALL MAN'